nasa/GeneLab_Data_Processing/Metagenomics/Illumina/Pipeline_GL-DPPD-7107_Versions/GL-DPPD-7107-A.md

 ## Read-based processing
 ### 16. Taxonomic and functional profiling
-The following uses the `humann3` and `metaphlan3` reference databases downloaded on 26-Sept-2020 as follows:
+The following uses the `humann` and `metaphlan` reference databases downloaded on 13-Jun-2024 as follows:

 ```bash
 humann_databases --download chocophlan full